Hillside with trees and fog

 Google Maps

 I found part of the Part 13 scene (the dirt road) while looking for the Motel establishing shot form Part 2.
-The latter scene was shot outside Bell’s Motor Lodge located at 230 N. Main Street in Spearfish, South Dakota.
+The latter scene was shot outside the now closed Bell’s Motor Lodge located at 230 N. Main Street in Spearfish, South Dakota.

 "Bad Binoculars" film by Jason S.